 This process should not be used if you need to move money from one of your Nest accounts to another.
-If you need to do this, contact Chris Storck at firstname.lastname@example.org.
-The below process should be used when you need to send money from your organization to a different organization or department on campus.
+If you need to do this, contact Student Engagement at firstname.lastname@example.org or 410-777-2218.
+The process below should be used when you need to send money from your organization to a different organization or department on campus.

-Step 1: Complete a purchase request on your organization Nest page.
-In the Payee Section include the name of the organization or department that you want to transfer money to.
-In the comments section, include any contact information for who you are working with in that organization/department including email addresses, phone numbers, names, etc.
+Complete a purchase request on your organization's Nest page.
+In the Payee Section include the name of the organization or department where you want to transfer money.
+In the comments section, include any contact information for the person with whom you are working in that organization/department, including email addresses, phone numbers, names, etc.

 In limited circumstances, cash advances can be issued to faculty and staff for out-of-pocket expenses that will be incurred during travel on college business (includes approved student organization trips) or for in-person purchases.
 Cash advances will not be given for estimated meal and incidental travel expenses less than $50 as you can use petty cash reimbursements for that purpose.
 When requesting a cash advance for travel, note that a check/direct deposit will not be provided more than five days prior to the date of travel.

-Step 2: Send or bring the Cash Advance Letter to Chris Storck at email@example.com in the Office of Student Engagement.
+Step 2: Send the Cash Advance Letter to Student Engagement at email@example.com or SUN 225.

 *Do not deliver directly to purchasing even though it says that on the bottom of the form.

-Step 1: Contact Steve Kreider at firstname.lastname@example.org to obtain the PO# and account information from your original cash advance.
+Step 1: Contact Student Engagement at firstname.lastname@example.org or 410-777-2218 to obtain the PO number and account information from your original cash advance.